-Near Lüderitz lies the ghost town Kolmanskop; Its last inhabitants left the town in 1956.
-Since then the sand dunes have crept closer and closer and now nearly all buildings are half buried under the sand.
+Near Lüderitz lies the ghost town of Kolmanskop; the last residents left the village in 1956.
+Since then, the sand dunes have been encroaching, and all the buildings are now partially buried under the sand.

-The Fish River Canyon in the deep south of Namibia is one of the largest canyons in the world; boasting a length of 161 kilometres, a width of 27 kilometres, and a depth of 500 meters.
+In the deep south of Namibia is the Fish River Canyon, one of the world’s largest canyons, with a length of 161 km, width of 27 km, and depth of 500 m.

-What is the best time for your safari trip to Namibia?
+What is the best time for a safari trip to Namibia?

 Our photography trip through Namibia was so amazing.
 We’ve learned so much!
 At times it was hard work, but it paid off in the end.
 Namibia has a special place in my heart now.